pawndev/grout/README.md

 **Show Game Details** - When enabled, selecting a game shows the details screen first.
 When disabled, selecting a game immediately starts the download.
 If you know what you want and just want to grab it fast, turn this off.

+**Show Collections** - When enabled, Grout displays collections and smart collections in the main menu.

+**Show Virtual Collections** - When enabled, Grout displays virtual collections.

 **Download Art** – When enabled, Grout downloads box art for games after downloading the ROMs.
 The art goes into your artwork directory so your frontend can display it.